When making the best gaming computer under $600 dollars build, I knew that you guys would be in for an awesome treat.

 That’s not the only reason either if you’re like me building your first PC will not only save you money but also gives a sense of value to the PC that a pre-built PC never has.
 You built the PC by yourself and that really does mean something.
 If you’re still intimidated, just remember that you’re not alone and I’m with you every step of the way.
 Please if you have any questions leave a comment so I can help you.
 I really want every person who comes to this site to build the PC of their dreams.

-When researching what PC to build I had two main criteria.
-I wanted a to make a build that was a beauty on the outside but was a beast on the inside with awesome specs that would play even the most demanding of 2016 games on very high settings even at such a low price.
+When researching what PC to build for $600 I had two main criteria.
+I wanted a build that was a beauty on the outside, but a beast on the inside.
+Something with impressive specs that would play even the most demanding 2019 games on very high settings even at such a moderate price.
 With this build, I believe I have achieved both objectives.

-The Phrase “Beauty and the Beast” perfectly describe this build and if you do decide to build this you will know why.
-You will easily be able to play most 2016 games on very high (even ultra on some) games at 1080p 60fps with this build.
+The Phrase “Beauty and the Beast” correctly describes this build, and if you do decide to build this, you will know why.
+You will easily be able to play most 2019 games on very high (even ultra on some) games at 1080p 60fps with this build.
 If that doesn’t get you excited I don’t know what will!
-If you are thinking of running all those new titles on very high settings with steady 60 FPS in games such as Fallout 4, GTA 5, and The Witcher 3 some of the most demanding games out right now then this is the build for you.
+If you are thinking of running all those new titles on very high settings with steady 60 FPS in games such as Fortnite, GTA 5, and Apex Legends some of the most popular games out right now, then this is the build for you.

-Not only is this build good for right now, but I’ve also made it with the future in mind as instead of having a Micro-ATX board I’ve instead decided to switch am ATX board, which will allow more many more customization options in the future.
+Not only is this build good for right now, but I’ve also made it with the future in mind!
+This build should last you for years and will be easily upgradable.

 I’m super excited to share this build with you and can’t wait to see some of the builds you guys make using this template, so let’s jump right in!

-This case is not only pleasant to look at, but also very spacious so if you ever do plan on upgrading in the future, there will be nothing to stop you from doing so.
+The NXZT H500 is not only pleasant to look at, but also very spacious for a compact case so if you ever do plan on upgrading in the future, there will be nothing to stop you from doing so.
 Yes, there are better cases out there, but this case went with the theme, looked stylish and also provided amazing value for what you are getting.
 This case also has USB 3.0’s which allows for quicker and more efficient charging.
-Not to mention you get 4 fans that come with this case which saves even more, money in the long run and keeps your PC from overheating.
+Not to mention you get 2 fans that come with this case which saves even more, money in the long run and keeps your PC from overheating.

 Even if this case seems to be a steal for me, I understand not everyone has the same taste, so just in case you do want to switch to another case, I’ve included a link below that will take you to other compatible cases for this build.
 After all PC building is all about making your own choices I’m only here to guide you.

-The power supply I used for this build was from the reputable EVGA.
-500 watts is more than enough for this PC set-up, but in the future, you will definitely need to get a more powerful one as the upper tier Video card and CPU consume a lot of power.
-Other than that, you just need to know that this power supply is good and effective and will last you for a long time.
+The power supply I used for this build is from the reputable CORSAIR.
+450 watts is more than enough for this PC set-up, but in the future, you will most likely need to get a more powerful one as the upper tier Video card and CPU consume a lot of power.
+Other than that, you just need to know that this power supply is good and effective and will last you for years to come.

-While many people have heard of the Nvidia’s graphics cards many people don’t understand that if you’re on a budget some of the best cards are made by Radeon.
-The RX 480 is a card that is affordable yet very powerful.
+AMD has been dominating the mid-range graphics cards industry all of 2019 with ease! with their 500 series making an amazing gaming experience much more accessible to all.
+The Radeon 570 is a card that is affordable yet very powerful.
 This card can easily run most games on max settings and would easily last you for years to come.
-On a $600 budget, this card is easily one of the best you can get at this time.
+On a $600 budget, this card is easily one of the best you can get in 2019.

-GPU’s are essential for anyone who wants to play games on their PC’s seriously and the RX 480 is an awesome card to have in your arsenal.
+GPU’s are essential for anyone who wants to play games on their PC’s seriously and the Radeon 570 is an awesome card to have in your arsenal.

 TLDR: This thing is awesome and worth every penny.

-Many people are speculating that in the future 4 cores will almost be mandatory in the future and with the i3-6100 having 6 cores you will have nothing to worry about if this is the case.
-Honestly, I love this thing for the price and coupled with the RX 480 these things will mow right through any game that comes out in 2016.
+Many people are speculating that in the future 4 cores will almost be mandatory in the future and with the AMD 2600 having 6 cores you will have nothing to worry about if this is the case.
+Honestly, I love this thing for the price and coupled with the AMD Radeon 570 these things will mow right through any game that comes out in 2019.

-In this build, I used another gigabyte board which is definitely high quality at a good price and will easily.
-Gigabyte is a reputable motherboard maker that I’ve used in many of budget gaming PC builds and there’s a reason for it.
+The B450M is another ASRock board that’s high quality at a good price point and will easily last you for years.
+ASRock is a reputable motherboard maker that I’ve used in many of budget gaming PC builds and there’s a reason for it.
 This board is very easy to install and setup which is another plus for someone just getting into PC building.

-For this build, I picked the Kingston HyperX Fury 8gb(Two 4 GB’s) of ram.
+For this build, I picked the Corsair Vengeance LPX 8GB’s of ram.
 Not only is this RAM(Random Acess Memory) very quick, but it’s also overclocked by default which allows for much faster RAM.
 Not to mention this RAM completely matches the style of the build.

-Not only is this RAM good value, but it’s also backed by a lifetime warranty so if you ever do have any issues you can just send it back.
+Not only is this RAM good value, but it’s also backed by a good warranty so if you ever do have any issues you can just send it back.

 Other than that good value, a lot of space, brand name, there isn’t really anything that western digitals 1tb hard drive doesn’t have going for it.